rsedevnet/bmsnav/README.md

 #### BMSNavServer

-The latest server release can be downloaded here.
+The latest server release can be downloaded from the [Releases](https://github.com/rsedevnet/bmsnav/releases) page on GitHub.
 Simply unzip the file and place the directory anywhere you like (again, on the same machine as your Falcon BMS installation).
 When run, it should be able to locate BMS regardless of where it was installed.

 <a id="usage"></a>
 ## Usage